 Nashville Based Operatic Artist

-With a love for both the lyrical and the dramatic, Javier is eager to continue pursuing opportunities in opera, concert, and ensemble performance, sharing the transformative power of music with audiences worldwide.
+With a voice rooted in lyric clarity and a deep commitment to storytelling, Javier continues to pursue opportunities in opera, concert, and ensemble performance, sharing the transformative power of music with audiences worldwide.

 "You're really something." - Kathryn Lewek, internationally acclaimed soprano